telkynsolutions/ms-owens-infra/README.md

 # ms-owens-infra
-This repo will be used for IaC for the Cleaning Service Portal Project
+MS-OWENS-CLEANING-SERVICE-portal

+## Project info
+This project will manage infrastructure provision for MS-OWENS-CLEANING-SERVICE-portal

+## Environment
+AWS is the cloud environment chosen for the project.
+It is a 3 tier architecture

+## Configuration
+We are using Terraform as Code- IaC. this will be used for auto-provisioning of infrastructure.

+## Operation